sap-tutorials/Tutorials/tutorials/hana-cloud-alerts-autopilot/hana-cloud-alerts-autopilot.md

 ## Details
 ### You will learn
   - How to setup and become familiar with the SAP Automation Pilot
-  - How to create a catalog, an input, and a custom command with multiple executors that will request a storage resize of an SAP HANA database instance
+  - How to create a catalog, an input, and a custom command with multiple executors that will request a storage resize of a SAP HANA database instance
-  - How to trigger an SAP Automation Pilot command from the Alert Notification Service
+  - How to trigger a SAP Automation Pilot command from the Alert Notification Service

-An SAP HANA Cloud database or a data lake Relational Engine instance have a set of built-in alerts that when triggered, are sent to the SAP Alert Notification Service (ANS).
-This service, in addition to being able to forward details of the alert to various channels (email, Microsoft Teams, Slack, etc.), can trigger an [SAP Automation Pilot](https://discovery-center.cloud.sap/serviceCatalog/automation-pilot?region=all) command.
+A SAP HANA Cloud database or a data lake Relational Engine instance have a set of built-in alerts that when triggered, are sent to the SAP Alert Notification Service (ANS).
+This service, in addition to being able to forward details of the alert to various channels (email, Microsoft Teams, Slack, etc.), can trigger a [SAP Automation Pilot](https://discovery-center.cloud.sap/serviceCatalog/automation-pilot?region=all) command.
 In this tutorial, a command will be created to attempt to resolve a disk use alert.

 ![overview](overview.png)

 SAP Automation Pilot includes [provided commands](https://help.sap.com/viewer/de3900c419f5492a8802274c17e07049/Cloud/en-US/5bbe7dba99d24caeafddf7fa62dc63b9.html) for various services in the BTP, a [scheduler](https://help.sap.com/viewer/de3900c419f5492a8802274c17e07049/Cloud/en-US/96863a2380d24ba4bab0145bbd78e411.html), and the ability to create new commands.
-Examples of the provided commands for an SAP HANA Cloud, SAP HANA database include start, stop, and restart and for Cloud Foundry include `GetCfServiceInstance` and `UpdateCfServiceInstance`.
+Examples of the provided commands for a SAP HANA Cloud, SAP HANA database include start, stop, and restart and for Cloud Foundry include `GetCfServiceInstance` and `UpdateCfServiceInstance`.
 Commands can be created using a BASH script, Python, Node.js or Perl as described at [Execute Script](https://help.sap.com/viewer/de3900c419f5492a8802274c17e07049/Cloud/en-US/d0854dbb80d84946bb57791db94b7e20.html).

-This tutorial will demonstrate the integration between a triggered database alert, SAP Alert Notification Service, SAP Automation Pilot, and concludes with an example of requesting a storage resize of an SAP HANA database instance based on a disk usage alert.
+This tutorial will demonstrate the integration between a triggered database alert, SAP Alert Notification Service, SAP Automation Pilot, and concludes with an example of requesting a storage resize of a SAP HANA database instance based on a disk usage alert.

 ---